-- The Belgian Laekenois will achieve full acceptance in the AKC Herding Group on 1 July 2020.
+- The Belgian Laekenois achieved full acceptance in the AKC Herding Group on 1 July 2020.

-- The Belgian Laekenois is also Laekense and Chien de Berger Belge.
+- The Belgian Laekenois is also known as Laekense and Chien de Berger Belge.

 - The Belgian Laekenois Foundation Stock Service status began in 1998.

 - The American Belgian Laekenois Association (ABLA) founded in 1995.